About Chef Ann Cooper

 Chef Ann Cooper is an internationally recognized author, chef, educator, public speaker, and advocate of healthy food for all children.
 In a nation where kids are born with shorter estimated life expectancies than their parents due to diet-related disease, Chef Ann has been a constant champion of school food reform as an important avenue through which to improve childhood nutrition.

-In 2009, Chef Ann founded the Food Family Farming Foundation (now the Chef Ann Foundation), a nonprofit organization that is dedicated to helping schools take action so that every child has daily access to fresh, healthy food.
-CAF programs include Let’s Move Salad Bars to Schools, Project Produce, Parent Advocacy Initiative, Healthy Breakfast for Kids, as well as The Lunch Box, an online resource that provides free step-by-step guides, tools, and recipes to help schools improve their food programs.
+In 2009, Chef Ann founded the Chef Ann Foundation, a nonprofit organization dedicated to helping schools take action so that every child has daily access to fresh, healthy food.

 – Chef Ann Cooper

 Also known as the “Renegade Lunch Lady,“ Chef Ann serves as Director of Food Services for Boulder Valley School District in Boulder, Colorado, and is Partner of Lunch Lessons, LLC, a consultancy for school districts going through large-scale food change.
 Ann attends many national conferences and performs regular Speaking Engagements.
 Visit our Multimedia Center to view some of Ann’s notable lectures, including her four TED Talks.

 A graduate of the Culinary Institute of America, Ann has 40 years of experience as a chef, including 17 years in school food programs.
 Her books Bitter Harvest and Lunch Lessons: Changing the Way We Feed Our Children have made her a leading advocate for safe, sustainable food.
 To raise further awareness about the value of healthy food systems, Chef Ann has held several advisory positions: